Updated July 11, 2023

 - SR exposes the stakeholders to market vagaries, which can be mitigated to some extent by using forward and future contracts.
 Nevertheless, some portion of the risk continues to remain.

 So, it can be seen that the spot rates are one of the most critical metrics that reflect the expected market movement in the future.
 The trend witnessed in the SR captures the market view of the investors.
 Additionally, it plays an essential role in the case of forwarding and future contracts.
-Hence, sellers and buyers must analyze all transaction components properly by using SR optimally.
+Hence, sellers and buyers must analyze all transaction components using SR optimally.